bham-carpentries/2021-11-01-birmingham-online/index.md

 <h2 id="schedule">Schedule</h2>

-The course will run from 9.30am to 12.30am and then from 1.30pm to 4.30pm.
+The course will run from 9.30am to 12.30am on both days.

 {% comment %}
 Edit/replace the text above if you want to include a schedule table.